 You must be aware of the potential outcomes regarding your medication.
 While many of these effects are rare, you want to know what to look for and how to respond if one shows up.
 You may also have to decide if a certain side effect is worth the risk for your condition.

 Because you can trust the team at PharmaServe, you can order prescriptions with confidence.
 Our pharmacists are happy to go over all of the possible side effects and treatment options.

 3. Questions You Have Regarding The Medication

 Even if you’ve taken a particular medication for years, you may not be fully comfortable or aware of how the medicine works.
 Your doctor is certainly able to tell you about why you might need to be prescribed a certain drug, but pharmacists may be able to explain things in a way you’re more likely to understand.
-In some rare cases, a pharmacist may actually recommend revisiting your health plan to ensure you’re not taking too many of the same medicines or risking serious side effects.
+In some rare cases, a pharmacist may recommend revisiting your health plan to ensure you’re not taking too many of the same medicines or risking serious side effects.

-Your pharmacist can also help ensure you know how to properly take the medication, even over-the-counter medication that might seem straightforward.
+Your pharmacist can also help ensure you know how to properly take the medication, even over-the-counter medication which might seem straightforward.
 Some medications need to be taken at a certain time of day, with or without food, and the like.

 Taking a diuretic, for example, at night could mean using the bathroom all night while taking an over-the-counter drug like Ibuprofen without food could make you sick to your stomach.